 How much does it cost to live on a houseboat?

-Paying for everything upfront is not a cheap affair.
-If you are thinking of taking up #boatlife, you will need to have a cushty sum set aside to buy your boat and undertake any repairs.
+Paying for everything upfront isn't cheap.
+If you are thinking about renting or buying a boat to live on, you will need to have a good sum saved up.
+This includes buying the boat and undertaking any repairs.

 We paid for the boat out of our savings.
 You can expect to pay between £8,000 and £10,000 for a smaller GRP (fibreglass) cruiser boat like ours.
 Then you have to have a cushion of about £1,000 in case something goes wrong.
 We needed it for heating, but you might run into problems with the engine.

-Mantas and Jakub have a short-stay mooring licence which, based on the length of their boat (27 feet), comes in at £550 and is provided by the Canal and River Trust.
-Only having a short-stay mooring licence means that they have to move their boat two miles upstream every two weeks.
+Mantas and Jakub had a short-stay mooring licence which, based on the length of their boat (27 feet), came in at £550 and was provided by the Canal and River Trust.
+Only having a short-stay mooring licence meant that they had to move their boat two miles upstream every two weeks.

 Long-stay mooring licences vary from site to site as some locations are more desirable than others.
 These are provided by marinas and private boat clubs and allow the owner to stay in one location over a set period of time.

-We have made a table to round up Mantas and Jakub's spending so far (excluding the purchase of the actual boat).
+We made a table to round up Mantas and Jakub's spending at the time of our interview (excluding the purchase of the actual boat).

-It's worth bearing in mind that they really have stripped back to the bare essentials, so if you are attached to your creature comforts you might well ending up shelling out a bit more.
+It's worth bearing in mind that they really had stripped back to the bare essentials.
+If you are attached to your creature comforts, you might well end up shelling out a bit more.

 When we bought the boat the seller said you won't need a fridge and we thought he was crazy.
 But actually we don't.
 If you do want to keep something cool, you can just keep it in an air-tight box outside.